 Furthermore, the Commission proposal puts forward a number of limited new features for the EMF.
 First, it should provide a backstop for the Single Resolution Fund (SRF), thus contributing to the architecture of the Banking Union.
 Second, the EMF should be more involved in the definition and management of the financial assistance programmes.
-Third, the proposal mentions the possibility for the EMF to be conferred further financial instruments to support other European programmes and improve the stability of the Eurozone in case of asymmetrical shocks.
+Third, the proposal mentions the possibility for the EMF to be conferred further financial instruments, to support other European programmes, and improve the stability of the Eurozone in case of asymmetrical shocks.

-The Commission envisions, then, the future EMF as a supranational organism, anchored within European law and accountable to European democratic bodies, that carries out its market-correcting function by providing support to the other European institutions and States within the framework of the EMU.
+The Commission envisions, then, the future EMF as a supranational organism, anchored within the European law and accountable to the European democratic bodies, that carries out its market-correcting function by providing support to the other European institutions and States within the framework of the EMU.

 Photo Credits CC EU Council Eurozone